Sheepolution/how-to-love/book/chapter9.md

 end
 ```

 So are there moments when it is okay to use globals?
 People have mixed opinions on this.
-Some people will tell you never to use locals.
+Some people will tell you never to use globals.
 I'll tell you that it's fine, especially as a beginner, to use global variables when you need them in multiple files.
 Similarly to how `love` is a global variable.
 Just keep in mind that locals are faster.

 Note that throughout this tutorial I use a lot of globals, but this is to make the code smaller and easier to explain.